aswin-asokan/aswin-asokan/README.md

 # Hi I'm Aswin Asokan 👋

-I'm an aspiring developer who loves finding creative solutions to problems.
-I'm learning cool stuff about IoT and microcontroller programming.
+I'm an aspiring application developer who loves finding creative solutions to problems.
 Currently, I'm pursuing a diploma in engineering from [Government Polytechnic College Kalamassery](https://learn.gptckalamassery.ac.in/).
 I'm a quick learner and curious about learning new stuff.
 Other than that I love listening to music and draw something or read an interesting book.

 **Languages and Tools :**